ahoorab/cdk-iac/README.md

 You define a DTAP when you call the **cdk-iac.sh** file, this is currently used to read the appropriate DTAP properties from the resources directory, and form part of the unique id.
 The command uses whatever API keys are configured as [default] in the .aws/credentials file.
-To use a set of credentials that have been defined as a profile in your credentials file the you can use the -p flag.
-When this flag is added the script will attempt to use a profile with the same name as the passed DTAP.
+To use a set of credentials that have been defined as a profile in your credentials file then you can use the CDK --profile flag.
+I've overridden this functionality so that when this flag is added, the script will attempt to use a profile with the same name as the passed DTAP.
+This better fits my needs, and to me makes sense having the profile the same as the DTAP.

 # My Stacks
 In the Stacks directory you will find some stacks that I have created by way of seeing if it is possible to migrate our existing AWS Resource creation systems (CloudFormation, Ansible, AWS SDK) to use CDK.
-It is not my intention at this time to create Java examples of every possible CfnResource, but I do expect this to fill out as I do my migrations, and test other aspects of hte code.
+It is not my intention at this time to create Java examples of every possible CfnResource, but I do expect this to fill out as I do my migrations, and test other aspects of the code.